PROGRAM MANAGER: Nick Kacsandi

 The successful technology will:

-Additionally, the proposed technology should address one or more of the following:
+Additionally, proposals should address one or more of the following:

 Possible approaches might include, but are not limited to: